Building a serverless application with Go, Google Cloud Run and Firebase

 # ...

-If you want to make any changes to the OpenAPI spec, you need to regenerate Go server and JavaScript clients after.
-You need to run:
+If you make changes to the OpenAPI spec, you need to regenerate the Go server and JavaScript clients.
+Run:

 make openapi

 Part of the generated code is ServerInterface.
-It contains all methods that need to be supported by the API.
-Implementation of server functionality is done by implementing that interface.
+It contains all methods the API must support.
+You implement server functionality by implementing this interface.

 type ServerInterface interface {